Are You That Somebody?: Recording and production

-"Are You That Somebody?" was recorded at the Capitol Studios in Los Angeles and, according to engineer Jimmy Douglass, the recording session for the song was "a soup-to-nuts session", meaning that the entire song was recorded and mixed in one session.
-The group worked on the song from 11:00 p.m. to 9:00 a.m. and the last portions that were added to the song were the baby noises and Timbaland's ad-libs.
+"Are You That Somebody?" was recorded at Capitol Studios in Los Angeles.
+Engineer Jimmy Douglass, explained that the recording session for the song was "a soup-to-nuts session", meaning that the entire song was recorded and mixed in one session.
+The group worked on the song from 11:00 p.m. to 9:00 a.m. with last additions of the song being the baby noises and Timbaland's ad-libs.
+While creating the beat for "Are You That Somebody?", Timbaland was inspired by the 'Oompa Loompa' song from the Willy Wonka & the Chocolate Factory film (1971).
+According to him, "I took that rhythm and I listened back to it and I was like, 'Man. that's a dope addition.'
+That's what I was trying to attempt but in a hip-hop way. … I gotta thank Willy Wonka for that".